wballard/VariableSky/api.markdown

 |splice|`prev` is the stored server array, about to be modified|

 ### link()
-Return a `Link` to other data on the server.
-As we are _in_ the server while the hook is running, `val` is already defined and there is no need to hook up for events.
+Return a `Link` to other data on the server, the same as a client.

-**This is real data** making a modification here is just the same as if a client did it, except that you are in the server.

-### parent()
-Creates a `Link` for the containing parent.
-Use this to go 'up and over' to get at more data.

-When you ask for a parent, `prev` will hold the actual stored value on the server, but `val` will not change.
+Just as a client is in a separate memory space, and updating a linked snapshot doesn't modify the server unless you `save`, this link hands you a _clone_.
+OK, so **please do not `context.link('/')`** if you want things to be speedy.
+Unless you have very little data, in which case this is OK, hence why it is not forbidden.

 ### abort()
 Abort the processing of hooks, raising an error, and blocking the